DudbridgeLab/indexevent/README.md

 # indexevent
-INDEXEVENT is a package for adjusting association statistics for index event bias
+INDEXEVENT is a package for adjusting association statistics for index event bias.

 To install within R, devtools::install_github("DudbridgeLab/indexevent").